-The Adult Education committee of the Miriam Browning Jewish Learning Center provides adult education on Jewish topics to stimulate, invigorate, and enrich our Jewish experience and understanding.
+The Adult Education Committee of the Miriam Browning Jewish Learning Center provides adult education on Jewish topics to stimulate, invigorate, and enrich our Jewish experience and understanding.
 Many classes, events and programs are offered throughout the year on a wide variety of topics and are taught by our clergy, Director of Lifelong Learning, and expert Scholars-in-Residence.
-If you have any ideas or would like to volunteer to help create future adult programming, please contact Ed Septimus.
+If you have any ideas or would like to volunteer to help create future adult programming, please contact David Scott or Liza Hirsch.

 Friends of Margolis Gallery provides enrichment to Congregation Beth Israel and to the entire community through high quality art exhibitions, educational programs, and distinguished art acquisitions which enhance our building and enrich our lives.
 We also offer musical programs and special art tours and trips.

 ATID is the Hebrew word for “future.”
 This is the 20s to 40 young adult programming group.
 For more information, please contact Liza Hirsch.

 Brotherhood is the organization of Beth Israel men that supports the congregation and the larger Jewish Community through its many activities.
 These include providing ushers for all of our religious services, sponsoring Boy Scout Troop 806 and Cub Scout Pack 806, providing Kiddush Cups for our B’nai Mitzvah, Confirmand Awards, Blood Drives, Annual Plant Sale, Annual JCC Book Fair, the Jewish Chautauqua Society, and much more.
 Volunteers are always welcomed and needed!
 For more information, please contact our staff liaison, David Scott.